-Due to a shortage of fossil fuel resources and struggling economy, Pakistan is experiencing an energy crisis.
-The nation has to enhance its domestic energy resources, such as hydropower, solar power, and wind power, to meet this.
-The high solar insulation of the nation may be used to produce power as well as other things like solar water heaters and cookers.
-The paper covers the current state and prospects of solar energy consumption in Pakistan, emphasizing the contribution of R&D organizations to the advancement of solar technology (Umar K Mirza, 2003).
+Due to a shortage of fossil fuel resources and a struggling economy, Pakistan is experiencing an energy crisis.
+The nation needs to enhance its domestic energy resources, including hydropower, solar power, and wind power, to meet this goal.
+The nation's high solar insulation can be utilized to produce power, as well as other products such as solar water heaters and cookers.
+The paper examines the current state and prospects of solar energy consumption in Pakistan, highlighting the contributions of R&D organizations to the advancement of solar technology (Mirza, 2003).
 The author uses spatial-temporal decomposition data from 2006 to 2016 to examine Pakistan's performance in energy saving and CO2 emissions reduction.
-The findings indicate that while the GDP gap impact is still below average, the industry sector's economic efficiency and energy consumption efficiency are both above average.
-While the service sector exhibits a range of results, the agriculture sector performs averagely in terms of structure and intensity impacts (Muhammad Azam, 2021).
+The findings indicate that, while the GDP gap impact remains below average, the industry sector's economic efficiency and energy consumption efficiency are both above average.
+While the service sector exhibits a range of results, the agriculture sector performs on average in terms of structure and intensity impacts (Azam et al., 2021).